PakkuDon/pixel-art-gallery/README.md

   resolution: "widthxheight",
   date: "Date in ISO 8601 format (eg: 2020-01-01T23:59+11:00)",
   tags: ["words", "can contain spaces"],
-  aliases: ["optiona list of other URL slugs to use for this entry"], },
+  aliases: ["optional list of other URL slugs to use for this entry"], },
 ```